gatesphere/blog-new/pages/2012/10/05/a-proposition-for-a-small-purely-functional-typeless-language.md

 ---
-date: 05/10/2012
+date: 2012-10-05
-tags: axio, functional, language, Turing, lambda
+tags: [axio, functional, language, Turing, lambda]
 title: A proposition for a small purely functional, typeless language

 So, one of my favorite pasttimes is language design, and a few weeks ago